mitchellh/radar/docs/user_guide.md

 ### Custom Reporters

 It is very easy to write custom reporters.
-A reporter is simply a class which responds to `report` and takes a single {Radar::ExceptionEvent} as a parameter.
-Below is an example of a reporter which simply prints out that an error
+A reporter is either a class which responds to `report` and takes a single {Radar::ExceptionEvent} as a parameter, or it is a lambda function which takes a single {Radar::ExceptionEvent} as a parameter.
+Below is an example of a lambda function reporter which simply prints out that an error occurred to `stdout`:

-occurred:
+    Radar::Application.new(:my_application) do |app|
+      app.reporters.use do |event|
+        puts "An exception occurred!
+Message: #{event.exception.message}"
+      end
+    end

+And the same example as above except implemented using a class:

     class StdoutReporter
       def report(event)
         puts "An exception occurred!
 Message: #{event.exception.message}"
       end
     end

-And then using that reporter is just as easy:

     Radar::Application.new(:my_application) do |app|
       app.reporters.use StdoutReporter